Skip to main content

 Public Holidays

-There are 11 paid public holidays a year for employees under the Employment Act, offering payment in lieu or an alternative day off.
-If an employee works on a public holiday, they are entitled to an extra day’s salary.
+There are 11 paid public holidays a year for employees under the Employment Act.
+If an employee works on a public holiday, they are generally entitled to an extra day’s salary or another mutually agreed arrangement permitted under the Act.

 Sick Leave

-Employees, after six months of service, are eligible for 14 days of paid outpatient sick leave and 60 days of hospitalization leave annually.
-Sick leave requires prompt notification to the employer and a medical certificate to be valid.
+Employees, after meeting the statutory service requirements, are eligible for paid outpatient sick leave and hospitalization leave annually.
+Sick leave requires prompt notification to the employer and a medical certificate.

 Maternity/Paternity Leave